jbdevstudio/jbdevstudio-product/installer/src/config/resources/readme.txt

-Red Hat Developer Studio
+Red Hat CodeReady Studio
 ======================
 version @full_version@, @buildDate@

 Instructions
 ------------

-You start Red Hat Developer Studio by clicking on the installed icon in your program menu or desktop.
+You start Red Hat CodeReady Studio by clicking on the installed icon in your program menu or desktop.
 Alternatively you can launch it via the command line to provide further options.